Adelaide street art murals are as good as you’ll find in any city in the world.

 The dragon wall, which rises against a car park wall, is imposing.
 The beauty about it is that the dragon reflects on the side of another building that has mirrored glass panels.

 At a certain angle, it appears as though there are two dragon murals.
-It’s easy to see when you’re there, but you can’t really tell by looking at this photo.
+It’s easy to see when you’re there, but it isn’t as easy to tell by looking at this photo.

 This incredible wall mural in Gawler Place is by the Australian street artist “Order 55.”

 I was waiting for someone to walk past on quite a cold day, and not many people were walking my way.
-After about five minutes, I could see someone walking towards me.
+Finally, after about five minutes, I saw someone walking toward me.

 Later on, when I looked at the photo, I noticed that both of them almost look like opposites, especially with what they’re doing with their right and left hands.